castle-engine/castle-engine/tools/build-tool/data/android/integrated-services/test_fairy/README.md

 This service integrates _Castle Game Engine_ applications with [Test Fairy](https://www.testfairy.com/).
 It's a nice way to distribute mobile applications to your testers, gather logs, feedback etc.

 Using this service is *not* necessary to use [Test Fairy](https://www.testfairy.com/) in a basic way.
 That is, you can distribute your apps through TestFairy without integrating their SDK.

-But it's a nice bonus, see https://docs.testfairy.com/Android/Integrating_Android_SDK.html: _"It tells you when and how people are using your app, and provides you with any metrics you may need in order to optimize your user experience and code."_
+Still, using this service enhances the experience.
+You will receive logs, videos, user can submit feedback (from the mobile application to your TestFairy application) and more.
+There's no need to do anything on the Pascal side, you merely use this service.

 Note (following TestFairy docs): to gather logs, make sure e to check the _"Log collection"_ checkbox found under the "Insights" tab in [Build Settings](https://docs.testfairy.com/Getting_Started/Version_Settings.html).
 This can be done after the app was uploaded or the first session performed.